John Denvir (soldier): Service with the Yugoslav partisans

-Initially, he served as a machine-gunner but soon raised a group of 60 mounted infantry.
+Initially, Denvir served as a machine-gunner but soon raised a group of 60 mounted infantry.
 By October 1942, he was serving with the 1st (Ljubo Sercer) Battalion, Krimski Odred, and later was commander of the 2nd Battalion of the 4th Slovenian National Freedom Shock (Ljubo Sercer) Brigade.
 Earlier in the year, it had been reported in New Zealand that Denvir had died and as a result, a death certificate had been issued.
 His employer had been making regular payments into a bank account set up for him while he was on active service and this paid out £100 to his wife on the announcement of his death.
 By January 1943, it had become known that he was alive and serving with the partisans; his employer resumed making payments into his bank account.

 Wounded for the fourth time in September 1943, Denvir was promoted to honorary lieutenant in the partisans the following month.
 In December, he was given command of a partisan brigade.
 Early the following year, he was evacuated to Italy to receive medical treatment.
 On his recovery, he worked with a British organisation providing equipment and supplies to the partisans before rejoining the 2nd New Zealand Division.
 He was promoted to sergeant, with effect from the date of his capture during the Battle of Greece, and then received a commission as a second lieutenant.

 For his actions during an attack mounted by the partisans on a train in August the previous year, Denvir was recommended for the Distinguished Service Medal (DCM) by a British liaison officer working with the Yugoslavs.
 The DCM was published in the London Gazette on 27 April 1944, in recognition of "gallant and distinguished services in the field".
 The same month, he was awarded the Soviet Medal for Valour.
 The recommendation, based on his service in Yugoslavia with the partisans, was made by Soviet liaison officers attached to the headquarters of Marshal Josip Tito.
 Denvir was the first and only New Zealand soldier of the war to be recognised with this award.

 He was sent back to New Zealand on furlough, arriving in June 1944.
 Initially passed as fit for a return to duty with the 2nd New Zealand Division, his status was later downgraded and he was considered unfit for active service.
 In September he was discharged from the 2NZEF.
 He was invested with the Soviet Medal for Valour by Brigadier E. Rowlings, the commander of the Southern Military District, in a ceremony at Burnham Military Camp on 14 December.